Golf as a Business Tool

 - Value long-term thinking

-- Enjoy strategy and risk assessment
+- Enjoy strategy and risk assessment.

 - Appreciate tradition mixed with competition